junchandesu/portfolio-kami/_portfolio/2_groomer.md

 ## Explanation

-Groomer not only introduces Fuji Pet Salon but also includes the reservation system for the customer online at [http://otakudaisuki.com](http://otakudaisuki.com).
+[Groomer](https://fuji-pet-salon.herokuapp.com/) not only introduces Fuji Pet Salon but also includes the reservation system for the customer online at [http://otakudaisuki.com](http://otakudaisuki.com).
 Junko's very first application of her own choice.
+Here is [Github](https://github.com/junkodesu/groomer "Follow on GitHub")

 ## Problem